Common Process Control Terminology

 Tare – The weight of a container or wrapper that is deducted from the gross weight to obtain net weight., A deduction from gross weight made to allow for the weight of a container., A counterbalance, especially an empty vessel used to counterbalance the weight of a similar container.

-Flow – To move or run smoothly with unbroken continuity, as in the manner characteristic of a fluid. , To proceed steadily and easily, the motion characteristic of fluids (liquids or gases) [syn: flowing] 2: the amount of fluid that flows in a given time [syn: flow rate, rate of flow] 3: the act of flowing or streaming; continuous progression.
+Flow – To move or run smoothly with unbroken continuity, as in the manner characteristic of a fluid. , To proceed steadily and easily, the motion characteristic of fluids (liquids or gases) [syn: flowing] 2: the amount of fluid that flows in a given time [syn: flow rate, a rate of flow] 3: the act of flowing or streaming; continuous progression.

 Pressure – The force applied to a unit area of surface.